davide-talesco/paip/README.md

 Please note client.request returns a Promise that only rejects if there was a Nats error, but will resolve even if the remote method threw an error.
 In this case res.getPayload() when executed will throw the original remote error.

-Its also important to notice that both the **expose** and the **request** method, will automatically generate a notice log entry under a well known formatted subject:
+Its also important to notice that both the **expose** and the **sendRequest** method, will automatically generate a notice log entry under a well known formatted subject:

 a notice message whose payload contains both request and response messages will be published under `server.__EXPOSE__.add`;